This article will show you how to add an image to your page and edit it using Thrive Architect.

 Until now, you have customized the image in "Normal" state.
-After you are happy with how your image looks like in this state, you can also customize your image is its hover state.
+After you are happy with how your image looks in this state, you can also customize your image in its hover state.

 You will notice that you have a few options similar to the ones from the "Normal" state:

 Use these options to customize the image as you please.
 You can also reset the state by clicking on this button:

 Resetting the state will bring the image to the settings that you have chosen for the “Normal” state.
 Click on “Reset” to do that:

 Once you’re done customizing your image, don’t forget to save everything by clicking on the green “Save Work” button from the bottom left corner of the editor:

 This concludes the article about how to use the image element in Thrive Architect.
 If you want to find out more about various elements in Thrive Architect, check out our Knowledge Base.

 I hope this article was useful for you.
 If that’s the case, make sure to reward our efforts with a smile below :)